nduwayo-nathan/CAR_PLATE_yolo_format_labels/README.md

 1. Place your images in the `images/` directory.
 2. Create corresponding YOLO format label files in the `labels/` directory, ensuring that each label file has the same name as the image file (but with a `.txt` extension).

-## Contributing

-Feel free to contribute by submitting pull requests to improve the labeling quality or add more car plate images.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.